KitaitiMakoto/optparse-range/README.markdown

     opts #=> {"page"=>24..160}
     opts['page'].class #=> Range

-When only one argument passed, it handled as both start and end:
+When only one argument passed, it will be handled as both start and end:

     opts = OptionParser.new do |opti|
       opti.on '--port=STARTPORT-ENDPORT', OptionParser::DecimalRange